mussol/100-days-of-code/log.md

 ### Day 73: May 26, 2017

 Worked on refactoring my simple random quotes app.
 I lack design ideas!
 Need to finish the tweet button which for now doesn't work properly.

+### Day 74: May 27, 2017

+Left the random quotes app aside for now, lining up new steps/projects.
+Some reading.

+### Day 75: June 2, 2017

+Created a simple version of the animation game at http://www.patatap.com/ using paper.js and howler.js to create the shapes, sounds and animations.